Wireless Services Offered by ITS

 How to Access the Printing Services – PaperCut?

 Students can print from university printers located in the computer labs across campus.
 Each student is awarded 400 credits for printing.
-One credit is equivalent to one, single sided print.
+One credit is equivalent to one, single sided black and white print.
 If a student runs out, they can added credit through SIS.
 To learn more, search PaperCut on the Helpdesk homepage, and click What is PaperCut?.